wmo-im/wis2box-training/documentation/docs/practical-sessions/automating-data-ingestion.en.md

 When a file is uploaded to MinIO, the wis2box will match the file to a dataset when the filepath contains the dataset-id (metadata_id) and it will determine the data-plugins to use based on the file extension and file pattern defined in the dataset mappings.

-In the previous sessions, we triggered the data ingest workflow by using the MinIO user interface to upload data files.
+In the previous sessions, we triggered the data ingest workflow by using the wis2box command line functionality, which uploads data to the MinIO storage in the correct path.

 The same steps can be done programmatically by using any MinIO or S3 client software, allowing you to automate your data ingestion as part of your operational workflows.

 If you are unable to adapt your system to upload data to MinIO directly, you can also use the **wis2box-ftp** service to forward data to the MinIO storage service.